USDA-FSA/fsa-style/README.md

 #### 2. Boilerplate

 `boilerplate.html` provides a non-designed starting point.
-It serves as general guidance for the HTML structure most typically required of an FSA digital product.
+It serves as general guidance for the HTML structure most typically required of an FPAC digital product.
 Viewable at http://usda-fsa.github.io/fsa-style/boilerplate.html.

 #### 3. Manually adding to your project